 Since it is likely that you will not want your children to transfer to different schools when you move to a temporary home, you will need to consider if the location of the rental property poses an inconvenience to the amount of distance your children will have to travel to school and back each day.
 This is especially important if you are planning to stay in your temporary home for a significant period of time.
-Also, you have to consider the travelling distance and time to your workplace.
+Also, you have to consider the traveling distance and time to your workplace.

 Size and layout: Even if it is only temporary, you have to consider the size of the property you are renting.
 Can it fit all of your belongings?
 Is it of a size and layout that you are comfortable with?